 Choosing the Right Probiotic

 Probiotic supplements can help you meet all your weight-loss goals while steering you clear of many potential health problems.
-LoveBug Probiotics offers you a wide range of probiotic supplements for people of all ages, including probiotics for women and probiotics for babies.
+LoveBug Probiotics, now available at CVS, offers you a wide range of probiotic supplements for people of all ages, including probiotics for women and probiotics for babies.
 These supplements are proven to be 15 times more effective than other counterparts because of LoveBug’s patented Bio-tract delivery system.
 At LoveBug, you can find probiotic supplements that are tailored to your needs.